Nhoya/0xzeta/content/post/why-windows-over-linux-desktop.md

 - Starting from the day 0 after the release of the CoC one of the top Kernel contributors Ted Tso was [accused to be a "rape apologist"](https://twitter.com/_sagesharp_/status/1042769399596437504)
 - [The Contributor Covenant author is strongly against meritocracy](https://postmeritocracy.org/)

 I'm not directly part of the Linux development community but this will affect all the users indirectly, losing a good contributor is always a bad thing.
 Also this CoC means introducing a political view inside the development process of a software that _IMHO_ should never be influenced by that.
-You, as a contributor, should be judged by you code quality not your personal life (I think that [ReiserFS](https://en.wikipedia.org/wiki/Hans_Reiser) is one of the best examples)
+You, as a contributor, should be judged by you code quality not your personal life (I think that [ReiserFS](https://en.wikipedia.org/wiki/Hans_Reiser) is one of the best examples).

 ## "Microsoft is spying on us!"